OpenDataRepository/data-publisher-api/README.md

 ### Documentation

 Sections of the code have few comments.
 Some helpful resources to understand the code are:
-- The integration tests are fairly expansive and can often be used to understand the gist of which behavior is being supported.
+- The unit tests are fairly expansive and can often be used to understand the gist of which behavior is being supported.
 - The schema in each of the files in the models folder can be used to see the format of the data in mongodb.

 ### Testing